 Program Specialists (unit, regional, and State Office)

-ATF Backdated SAs: Require VR Supervisor approval or Regional Program Support Manager approval.
+ATF SAs: Require VR Supervisor approval or Regional Program Support Manager approval.
 Create a draft SA in RHW for the approver to release for approval of ATF SAs.
 Do not use the RHW Approval Workflow.

-ATF Replacement SAs: Require the same approvals as necessary for the original SA.
-Create a draft SA in RHW for the approver to release for approval of ATF SAs.
+Replacement SAs: Require the same approvals as necessary for the original SA.
+Create a draft SA in RHW for the approver to release for approval of replacement SAs.
 Do not use the RHW Approval Workflow.

 Service Payments: TWC-VR staff who issue or change an SA are prevented from being able to authorize payment for that SA.